DirikTi/quantum-safe-tls/README.md

 ### Step 2: Build and Install the liboqs Library

+Note: `You can also add CPU features by enabling specific CPU instruction sets during the configuration.
+For detailed information, please refer to the https://github.com/open-quantum-safe/liboqs/blob/main/CONFIGURE.md#OQS_USE_CPUFEATURE_INSTRUCTIONS documentation on how to optimize the build for your specific hardware capabilities.
+This can help improve performance by leveraging hardware-accelerated features supported by your CPU.`

 The `liboqs` library is required to support quantum-safe algorithms.
 Clone it, build, and install it:

 ```bash